edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

     ADD_SECRETSTORE_TOKENS: "appservice-http-export, appservice-mqtt-export"
     ```

     This creates an exclusive secret store token for each service listed.
-The name provided for each service must be used in the service's `SecretStore` configuration and Docker volume mount.
+The name provided for each service must be used in the service's `SecretStore` configuration and Docker volume mount  (if applicable).
 Typically the configuration is set via environment overrides or is already in an existing configuration profile (***http-export*** profile for app-service-configurable).

     Example docker-compose file entries: